Skip to content

 Figure 2-10 compares constant order, linear order, and quadratic order time complexities.

-For instance, in bubble sort, the outer loop runs \(n - 1\) times, and the inner loop runs \(n-1\), \(n-2\), ..., \(2\), \(1\) times, averaging \(n / 2\) times, resulting in a time complexity of \(O((n - 1) n / 2) = O(n^2)\):
+Taking bubble sort as an example, the outer loop executes \(n - 1\) times, and the inner loop executes \(n-1\), \(n-2\), \(\dots\), \(2\), \(1\) times, averaging \(n / 2\) times, resulting in a time complexity of \(O((n - 1) n / 2) = O(n^2)\):

 time_complexity.py